 Kawasaki Vulcan S Review

 The Kawasaki Vulcan has been a mainstay of japanese cruisers for decades.
 It combines the precise engineering Kawasaki is known for with a modern style that can’t be beat.
 Perhaps one of the best beginner cruisers available right now is the Vulcan type S. Imagine the looks of the Harley V-rod at less than half the price.
-Now that is bound to get some attention!
+Now that is bound to get some attention, plus who doesn’t love to save money on an awesome motorcycle.

 The engine of the Vulcan S is a 649cc parallel-twin based on the same engine from the Ninja 650.
 That mean’s a new rider will be able to control this bike fairly easily, but it will still bringing a smile to an experienced riders face.
 If you feel like upgrading in the future the Vulcan lineup has many different engines and configurations to choose from.
 From the Vulcan 900 classic to the mammoth 1700cc Vulcan Voyager.